 Dos & Don’ts

-The ‘don’ts’ in China are big and important and easy to avoid:
+The ‘don’ts’ for while you’re living in China and working in China are big and important and easy to avoid:

 - Don’t stage a protest